 CSC 208 Discrete Structures I (3) F, Sp.
 (Same as MAT 208).
 This course is a study of mathematical reasoning including the nature and methods of proof, relations and functions, combinatorics and graph theory, Boolean algebra, and applications of these topics.
 Attention will be given to the direct applications to computer science.
-Prerequisite: Credit or concurrent enrollment in MAT 177 and CSC 184.
+Prerequisite: Credit with a grade of C or better in MAT 167 and CSC 184.